 I recently experimented with using heavy duty rubber gloves, slightly thicker than dish washing gloves.
 They don’t breathe at all but provide a better feel than goat coat skin.
 NOTE: Gloves that don’t have long cuffs and therefore don’t provide wrist protection aren’t so great.
 Blue medical examination gloves, the kind dentists use, are even thinner than dish washing gloves.
 The bees can easily sting through them and they offer no wrist protection.
 I’ve gone barehanded at times, too, but only when I’m not digging too deep into a hive.

-August 02/14: I’ve been using heavy duty rubber gloves for about two months now and I haven’t had any problems with them other than the fact that my hands get instantly sweaty and the sweat accumulates in the fingers of the gloves after about an hour.
-For hygienic reasons, they should be soaked in soapy water after every use, then hung up to dry.
-I’d buy a few pairs.
+August 2nd, 2014: I’ve been using heavy duty rubber gloves for about two months now and I haven’t had any problems with them other than the fact that my hands get instantly sweaty and the sweat accumulates in the fingers of the gloves after about an hour.
+For hygienic reasons, I try (but usually forget) to wash them in soapy water after every use and then hang up to dry.
 The bees, when determined, can sting through them.
 I got stung today for the first time.
 It wasn’t a deep sting but a surprising sting nonetheless.
 I wouldn’t use rubber gloves with defensive bees or during any kind of beekeeping that could rile up the bees.
 But for everyday maintenance and poking around, the heavy duty rubber gloves are the gloves for me.
 They’re more tactile, and even though they’re sweaty, I don’t get nearly as hot wearing them as I do with goat skin gloves.
 I’m not trying to advertise a specific brand of rubber gloves, but the ones I bought from a big box hardware store are described as “Long Cuff Neoprene Gloves.”

 A curious note: I get more SPAM comments for this post than anything I’ve written on Mud Songs.
 The comments are clearly written by real people too — people trying to sell me their brand of rubber gloves.
 There’s probably a group of rubber glove manufacturers who think, “If we could break into the beekeeping market, we’d be rich!”
 That’s fine with me.
 Send me a box of rubber gloves with long cuffs (some large gloves for my big man hands and small gloves for my partner’s hands).
 I’ll use them in my beekeeping for a full year and write-up an honest review of them when I’m done.
 I have no problem promoting a product that has been helpful in my beekeeping.